Cervicitis is an inflammation of the cervix, the lower, narrow end of your uterus that opens into the vagina.

 Two types of cells line your cervix: flat, skin-like cells (squamous cells) and glandular cells that secrete mucus.
 The same organisms responsible for vaginitis, an inflammation of the vagina, can cause cervicitis.

-Your cervix acts as a barrier to keep bacteria and viruses that come in contact with your vagina from entering your uterus.
-However, when bacteria and viruses infect the cervix, they cause inflammation and may increase the risk that the infection will travel into your uterus.
+Your cervix acts as a barrier to keep bacteria and viruses from entering your uterus.
+When the cervix is infected, there is an increased risk that the infection will travel into your uterus.

 Possible causes of cervicitis include:

-You're at greater risk of getting cervicitis associated with STDs if you:
+You're at greater risk of cervicitis if you:

-You may also be at increased risk if you have sex with a partner who has engaged in high-risk sexual behavior or has had a sexually transmitted disease.
+You may also be at increased risk if you have sex with a partner who has engaged in high-risk sexual behavior or has had a sexually transmitted infection.

-Cervicitis that's caused by gonorrhea or chlamydia can spread to the uterine lining and the fallopian tubes, resulting in pelvic inflammatory disease (PID), an infection of the female reproductive organs, including the uterus, fallopian tubes, cervix and ovaries.
-Women who develop PID may experience pelvic pain, fever and vaginal discharge, or have no signs or symptoms.
-PID may be detected only later when a woman has trouble becoming pregnant and learns that her reproductive organs have been damaged.
+Cervicitis that's caused by gonorrhea or chlamydia can spread to the uterine lining and the fallopian tubes, resulting in pelvic inflammatory disease (PID), an infection of the female reproductive organs.
+Women who develop PID may have pelvic pain, fever and vaginal discharge.
+Sometimes, however, there are no signs or symptoms.
+Untreated PID can cause fertility problems.

 Preparing for your appointment

-Cervicitis is most often discovered incidentally during a routine pelvic exam and Pap test and often doesn't require treatment.
+Cervicitis is most often discovered incidentally during a routine pelvic exam and Pap test and may not require treatment.
 If, however, you experience unusual vaginal symptoms that lead you to schedule an appointment, you'll most likely see a gynecologist, family doctor or other health care provider.

 What you can do